COPD: what treatments work?

 Regular exercise can help you stay healthy.
 Even gentle exercise, such as walking, can help you get fitter and do more of the things you enjoy.
 Everyone with COPD should try to do as much exercise as they can to keep their lungs as fit as possible.

-It's also important to get your flu and pneumonia shots (vaccinations).
+It's also important to get your flu and pneumonia jabs (vaccinations).
 If you have COPD, getting flu or pneumonia can be very serious.
 Talk to your doctor and make sure you get protected.
-You need a new flu shot every year.
+You need a new flu jab every year.

-Many types of medication are used to treat people with COPD, depending on what works best for each person.
+Many types of medicine are used to treat people with COPD, depending on what works best for each person.
 Here, we look at the main ones.

 There are several kinds of inhaler, so if you find yours hard to use, talk to your doctor.
 He or she will be able to suggest a different type.